GDSC-CRCE/BNB-CRCE/README.md

   - Heavy APIs?
 Only with the judges' approval! 🧐
 - **Assets**:
   - Any assets used should adhere to the Creative Commons License or similar licenses.
 Make sure you have the proper permissions!
+- **Repository Usage**:
+  - Remember, all your project code should be stored in the designated repository provided by the organizers.
+This ensures all teams have an equal platform for showcasing their work!

 ---

 ## ⏰ 4.
 GitHub and Code Submission

 - **Commitment to GitHub**:
-  - Push your code regularly (every **4 hours**).
+  - Push your code regularly (every **4 hours**) to the **repository provided by the organizers**.
 Missing commits? 😱 You could face disqualification!
 - **README**:
   - Your GitHub repository must include a README that covers:
     - Team details
     - Project abstract
     - Domain and tools used
 - **Final Submission**:
-  - The final commit must be in by **9:00 PM** on the 12th.
-Ensure your projects are deployed and ready for demo presentations!
+  - Ensure your projects are deployed and ready for demo presentations!

 ---